covi-id/cid-documentation/README.md

 The system is designed to protect the privacy of users who contribute location check in data.
 The core privacy preserving capabilities are enabled by the use of a Trusted Execution Environment (TEE), which encrypts data using a private-public keypair, in both transit and at rest This enables the Covi-ID system to render the database operator unable to read the database contents, a core requirement of returning true data ownership and privacy back to the data owner.

 This privacy preserving TEE architecture forms the core of all data flows within the system, as detailed below.
 ---

 ## Sequence Diagrams

-Key:
+Keys:

-sK: Secret Key.
+* sK: Secret Key.
 Encrypts user data in a way we can’t access.
-aK: Application Key.
+* aK: Application Key.
 Encrypts mobile number and sK in a way that the server can decrypt.

 ### User Generates non SSI Wallet

 <div align="center">
     <img src="./imgs/UserGenerateWallet.png">
 </div>

 ### User Adds Test Results

 * A user can attest to test results.
 In order to do this, they need to provide their secret key.
 * If a user has tested positive, send their location data to SafePlaces